Hadi Ghaffari: Iranian Revolution

-Hoveida Execution
+Hoveyda Execution

-On April 7, 1979, Amir-Abbas Hoveida was transported to Qasr Prison.
-Quickly shuffled back in front of Khalkhali's tribunal, Hoveida heard the court's indictment at three in the afternoon.
-Behind locked doors, after final efforts at stalling Hoveida's execution ended in failure, the ex-Prime Minister was taken into the prison's yard.
-Before reaching the area designated for firing squad executions, Hadi Ghaffari from behind pulled out a pistol and shot Hoveida twice in the neck.
-As Hoveida fell to the ground, a mercy shot was fired off, ending his life.
+On April 7, 1979, Amir-Abbas Hoveyda was transported to Qasr Prison.
+Quickly shuffled back in front of Khalkhali's tribunal, Hoveyda heard the court's indictment at three in the afternoon.
+Behind locked doors, after final efforts at stalling Hoveyda's execution ended in failure, the ex-Prime Minister was taken into the prison's yard.
+Before reaching the area designated for firing squad executions, Hadi Ghaffari from behind pulled out a pistol and shot Hoveyda twice in the neck.
+As Hoveyda fell to the ground, a mercy shot was fired off, ending his life.